Danbury Fair (shopping mall): Overview

 There are 192 retailers and eateries, including the major department stores Macy's and JCPenney.
 Filene's was in the mall until the 2006 Macy's consolidation.
 The mall contains attractions targeting children, including a double-decker carousel in the food court and many youth-oriented events and activities the mall sponsors on a regular basis (such as "Family Fun Night").
 Many of these events take place in the mall's center on the lower floor.
 This space changes throughout the year, and can be converted into a stage area for special events such as song and dance performances.
 The mall is decorated during the holidays.
+The carousel is the second largest indoor carousel in the world, second only to the carousel at House on the Rock in Spring Green, Wisconsin.